security-devroom/fosdem-2023/README.md

 This is the Security Devroom and we invite you to submit a talk that is relevant to security in the free software and open source world.
-We don't exclude any relevant submittions, but some suggested topics
+We don't exclude any relevant submission, but some suggested topics
 include:

 - Supply chain security: Trust and verifiability